comses-education/github-starter-course/README.md

 ### Commit and push

-When you tell Git to **commit** something you are asking it to record the changes you've made to a file or collection of files.
-As you learn more about Git you may hear something along the lines that a Git repository is "you know, just a Directed Acyclic Graph of commit objects".
-So what does that all mean?
+When you tell Git to **commit** something you are asking it to take a snapshot of the changes you've made to a file or collection of files.
+As you gain more experience with Git you may hear the term "Directed Acyclic Graph" as in ["Git is Directed Acylic Graph of commit objects"](https://medium.com/girl-writes-code/git-is-a-directed-acyclic-graph-and-what-the-heck-does-that-mean-b6c8dec65059).
+So what does that actually mean?

 ![Git DAG from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101](images/git-dag.png)

 _image from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101_

-This is a formal way of saying that Git stores its version control stuff in a graph data structure (like your social network).
-This graph contains the changes that have been made to the files in the repository and these changes represent a one-way history like [time itself (at least as far as we can tell)](https://quoteinvestigator.com/2015/09/16/history/).
-Each of the nodes in that graph you see above is a `commit object`.
+This is a formal way of saying that Git stores its version control stuff in a graph data structure (a graph just like your social network graph).
+This graph data structure contains all the changes that have been made to the files in the repository and these changes represent a one-way history like [time itself (at least as far as we can tell)](https://quoteinvestigator.com/2015/09/16/history/).
+Each of the nodes in that graph you see above is a Git _commit object_.

-A `commit object` is a data structure that keeps track of a set of changes made to the Git repository.
-What kinds of things do you think a commit object needs to keep track of?
+These _commit objects_ are data structures that represent snapshots of your Git repository at the time that Git was asked to create a _commit object_.
+What kinds of things do you think a Git _commit object_ might need to keep track of?

-1. the **changeset**: The set of files with modifications that you explicitly told Git to keep track of in this commit
+1. the **files that changed**: The files that you explicitly tell Git to take a snapshot of and track in this commit
 2. a **parent**: Every commit data object keeps track of its parent commit(s).
 This is the _Directed_ part of the Directed Acyclic Graph.
 What's the only commit in a Git repository that doesn't have a parent?
 Are there any commits that can have more than one parent?
-2. the **diffs**: the actual file-level differences between the files in the _changeset_ and the previous contents of those files in the commit's _parent_ commit
+3. **provenance**: a commit log message that you write to explain the commit, the git username and email of the commit's author
-4. **provenance metadata**: a commit log message that you write to explain the commit, the git username and email of the commit's author, and more
+4. a **unique hash ID**: you'll see these often on GitHub as long strings like `fde99eeb73f2426769fe02b5508b0ebf08514f2d` - these hash IDs uniquely identify a commit in a Git repository and are also how Git commits track their parents.

-5. a **unique hash ID**: you'll see these often on GitHub as long strings like `fde99eeb73f2426769fe02b5508b0ebf08514f2d` - these hash IDs uniquely identify a commit in a Git repository
+In summary, a Git repository is a _graph_ of commit objects, where each commit object points at its parent commit(s).
+That's where the directed part of the graph comes in.
+Acyclic means that you can't have any loops in the graph (i.e., commits always gaze up at their ancestors).
+The very first root commit has no parents, and _merge commits_ have two parents.

-6. what else would you want to keep track of if you were a version control system?
+There's more to Git than just commit objects but we don't need to worry about those abstractions for the purposes of this lesson.
+There's already enough to think about!

 #### Good practices for commits

-It's a good rule of thumb to try and keep commits small and self contained - a bug fix and a test that exposes the bug deserves a commit to capture just those changes.
+It's a good rule of thumb to keep commits small and self contained - a bug fix along with a test that exposes the bug deserves a commit to capture just those changes.
 This makes it easier to follow a project's history over time and understand what changes were made where and why.

 If I fix a bug, add a feature, change the way a function is implemented, AND rename some variables all in the same commit it makes it harder to identify what was done where and why.
 Furthermore, if I made a mistake in any of those changes or change my mind about how I wanted to rename that variable, Git can no longer help me easily revert those changes - I have to revert all of them or manually apply the next set of changes.